What is the Best Treat for your Dog?

 3. Goat Horn - If your dog tends to chew extremely quickly and scoffs down dental chews, you might like to give them a longer-lasting treat.
 Products like Nature's Cuts Goathorn are natural, more rubbery than bones, and incredibly long-lasting.

 4. Ziwi Green Lamb Green Tripe - these single-protein chews are ethically sourced from free-range lamb and extra chewy to help clean the teeth.
 Tripe is a rich source of beneficial probiotics, which help support healthy tummy and overall immunity.

-The Best Training Reward Dog Treats
+The Best Training and Reward Dog Treats

 Whether you're teaching a puppy some basic commands, or training your dog how to walk on a lead, it's always a good idea to have some training treats on hand.

 The ideal training treat should be highly palatable, small - or able to be broken into small pieces - and easy to transport.
-For dogs, liver and jerky treats can be very effective.
+For dogs, liver and jerky chews can be very effective.
 For cats, liquid pate-style treat tubes work incredibly well as cats seem to love the unique texture!

 Winners: Top Training Treats

 1. Natures Cuts Kangaroo Chews - these single-protein chews are 100% Australian made and contain real Australian roo meat.
 They can easily be broken into pieces for tasty training tidbits.